-For example, it has been argued that the porous nature of some NEOs will mean that they will be more resistant to measures involving the direct application of kinetic energy than commonly is supposed and, therefore, that other methods (such as gravity-related sling shot techniques, for example) will have a higher chance of success.117 Others have stressed, in contrast to those who have argued that a nuclear blast would lessen the risk of harmful fragments raining down on the Earth,118 that the risk of debris in fact would be increased by the destructive force of a nuclear explosion, leading to more harm than would have occurred had a non-nuclear method been employed.119
+For example, it has been argued that the porous nature of some NEOs indicate that they will be more resistant to measures involving the direct application of kinetic energy than commonly is supposed, and therefore other methods (such as gravity-related sling shot techniques) will have a higher chance of success.117 In contrast to those arguing that a nuclear blast would lessen the risk of harmful fragments raining down on Earth,118 others have stressed that the risk of debris in fact would be increased by the destructive force of a nuclear explosion, leading to more harm than would have occurred had a non-nuclear method been employed.119

 Such disagreements demonstrate that the scientific preference for nuclear methods certainly is not universal.
-However, even leaving aside differences of opinion over the science and questions of resulting efficacy, it is clear that the competing trend in the research community towards non-nuclear options also stems from wider political and social concerns related to nuclear armaments.120
+However, even leaving aside differences of opinion over the science and questions of resulting efficacy,

-Using a Tether-Ballast System, 125 CELEST MECH DYN ASTR 363, 364-365 (2016); Jesse D. Koenig and Christopher F. Chyba, Impact Deflection of Potentially Hazardous Asteroids Using Current Launch Vehicles, 15 SCI. & GLOBAL SEC.
+116. See, e.g., Mohammad J. Mashayekhi & Arun K. Misra, Effect of the Finite Size of an Asteroid on its Deflection Using a Tether-Ballast System, 125 CELEST MECH DYN ASTR 363, 364-65 (2016); Jesse D. Koenig & Christopher F. Chyba, Impact Deflection of Potentially Hazardous Asteroids Using Current Launch Vehicles, 15 SCI. & GLOBAL SEC.
 57 (2007).

-117 See, e.g., Syal, Owen, and Miller, supra note 100, 54-55; Packer, Kurr, and Abelkop, supra note 93, 4.
+117. See, e.g., Syal, Owen & Miller, supra note 100, at 54-55; Packer, Kurr & Abelkop, supra note 93, at 4.